-If the underwriters exercise their option to purchase additional shares in full, our pro forma as adjusted net tangible book value per share after this offering would be \$5.06, representing an immediate increase in pro forma as adjusted net tangible book value per share of \$2.90 to existing stockholders and immediate dilution in pro forma as adjusted net tangible book value per share of \$10.94 to new investors purchasing common stock in this offering, based upon the initial public offering price of \$16.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares in full, our pro forma as adjusted net tangible book value per share after this offering would be \$5.06, representing an immediate increase in pro forma as adjusted net tangible book value per share of \$2.90 to existing stockholders and immediate dilution in pro forma as adjusted net tangible book value per share of \$10.94 to new investors purchasing common stock in this offering, assuming an initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The following table summarizes, as of June 30, 2020, on the pro forma as adjusted basis described above, the total number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration paid or to be paid and the average price per share paid or to be paid by existing stockholders and by new investors in this offering at the initial public offering price of \$16.00 per share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, as of June 30, 2020, on the pro forma as adjusted basis described above, the total number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration paid or to be paid and the average price per share paid or to be paid by existing stockholders and by new investors in this offering at an assumed initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 As the table shows, new investors purchasing common stock in this offering will pay an average price per share substantially higher than our existing stockholders paid.

-Shares Purc hased Total Consid leration Aver age Price Number Percent Amount Percentage Pe r Share Existing stockholders 27,839,186 78.8% \$178,244,000 59.8% \$ 6.40 Investors participating in this offering 7,500,000 21.2 120,000,000 40.2 \$ 16.00 Total 35,339,186 100.0% \$298,244,000 100.0%
+Shares Purc nares Purchased Total Consideration Aver age Price Number Percent Amount Percentage Pe r Share Existing stockholders 27,839,186 78.8% \$178,244,000 59.8% \$ 6.40 Investors participating in this offering 7,500,000 21.2 120,000,000 40.2 \$ 16.00 Total 35,339,186 100.0% \$298,244,000 100.0%